 Faculty also could teach continuing medical education classes in the same space, providing a way to make revenue.

 The Medical School's list of issues goes on: No space for test proctoring or admission interviews.
 The medical student lounge, recently refurbished as required for accreditation, sits in the basement near the morgue and is still far too small to accommodate the expanded class sizes.
 Without facilities in the same league as other medical schools, recruitment of top Mississippi students to UMMC suffers.

 The impact of inadequate facilities on the school's educational effectiveness remains a serious concern for administrators.

 According to Woodward, without a School of Medicine building at UMMC and the expanded class sizes it would permit, the state's health is at greater risk, the school itself risks accreditation violations and isn't in the same league with most Southeastern medical schools in terms of facilities.

 With the need clear for more modern, specialized education space, and a proposal completed for a new building, School of Medicine administrators remain hopeful their shrinking facilities will be addressed soon.

-Third-year medical students train in cramped quarters in the Clinical Skills Assesment Center, housed on the second floor of the Jackson Medical Mall Thad Cochran Center.
+Third-year medical students train in cramped quarters in the Clinical Skills Assessment Center, housed on the second floor of the Jackson Medical Mall Thad Cochran Center.